Quantitative precipitation forecast: Use of forecast models

 In the past, the forecaster was responsible for generating the entire weather forecast based upon available observations.
 Today, meteorologists' input is generally confined to choosing a model based on various parameters, such as model biases and performance.
 Using a consensus of forecast models, as well as ensemble members of the various models, can help reduce forecast error.
 However, regardless how small the average error becomes with any individual system, large errors within any particularly piece of guidance are still possible on any given model run.
 Professionals are required to interpret the model data into weather forecasts that are understandable to the lay person.
 Professionals can use knowledge of local effects which may be too small in size to be resolved by the model to add information to the forecast.
 As an example, terrain is considered in the QPF process by using topography or climatological precipitation patterns from observations with fine detail.
 Using model guidance and comparing the various forecast fields to climatology, extreme events such as excessive precipitation associated with later flood events lead to better forecasts.
 While increasing accuracy of forecast models implies that humans may no longer be needed in the forecast process at some point in the future, there is currently still a need for human intervention.

 Nowcasting

 The forecasting of the precipitation within the next six hours is often referred to as nowcasting.
 In this time range it is possible to forecast smaller features such as individual showers and thunderstorms with reasonable accuracy, as well as other features too small to be resolved by a computer model.
 A human given the latest radar, satellite and observational data will be able to make a better analysis of the small scale features present and so will be able to make a more accurate forecast for the following few hours.
-However, there are now expert systems using those data and mesoscale numerical model to make better extrapolation, including evolution of those features in time.
+However, there are now expert systems using those data and mesoscale numerical models to make better extrapolation, including evolution of those features in time.